MEV Capital: Anatomy of a collapse and takeover by Belem Capital

 This is yet another signal that "institutional DeFi" tolerates no risk management errors.
 MEV Capital, a central player in the sector, is going through a major existential crisis.

-The breaking point dates back to October 10th, when deUSD (the stablecoin issued by Elixir) suddenly lost its peg to the dollar.
+The breaking point came in fall 2025, when deUSD (the stablecoin issued by Elixir) suddenly lost its peg to the dollar.
 This "depeg" triggered a shockwave, causing automatic liquidations across numerous protocols.

 Heavily exposed to these yield strategies, MEV Capital, which has offices in Vilnius and Dubai (with a predominantly French team), was caught in the trap.